73rd Ordnance Battalion

 A gold shield blazoned with three blue swords pointing skyward symbolizing victory.
 The three swords represent courage, ingenuity, and perseverance.
 Below the shield, a blue scroll inscribed with the motto "AD ALTA" in gold letters meaning " To The Heights".
 Blue is for honor and gold is for courage.

 Here at the 73rd, we take training seriously.
-In addition learning the technical skills that give a soldier his Military Occupational Specialty (MOS) title, the Cobra soldier also learns tactical skills.
+In addition to learning the technical skills that give a Soldier his Military Occupational Specialty (MOS) title, the Cobra Soldier also learns tactical skills.
 MOS-I, and MOS-T Soldier's will have the opportunity to train in several combat related tasks.
 This training includes (but is not limited to), Hand-to-Hand Combatives, Building Clearing, Night Operations, Weapons Emersion, and much, much more.
-This training is one of the final stages in the soldier's transformation into an Army Combat Warrior.
+This training is one of the final stages in the Soldier's transformation into an Army Combat Warrior.

-The Official Website of the U.S. Army 73rd Ordnance Battalion, Fort Gordon, Georgia
+The Official Website of the U.S. Army 73rd Ordnance Battalion, Eglin AFB, Florida